LuShuai/KindleRSSDaily/README.md

 KindleRSSDaily
 ===
+Author Shuai Lu (sl988@cornell.edu)

-Code framework and templates are from 'dailykindle' https://github.com/pelletier/dailykindle.
+Code framework and templates are from 'dailykindle' https://github.com/pelletier/dailykindle. kindlegen is the deafault conversion tool of amazon for kindle (V2.9).

 1. Modified it to support Chinese.
 2. Updated the out-dated API of feedparder